Square VS Merchant Account: Which Is Better For Your Business?

 When you sign up for Square, you’ll immediately have access to a host of free features that are included in your account.
 The company also offers a number of more specialized optional features, for which you’ll have to pay a monthly fee.
 Here’s a brief breakdown of Square’s main features:

-- Credit and debit card transaction processing via EMV, NFC (contactless), and magstripe payment methods
+- Credit and debit card processing via EMV, NFC (contactless), and magstripe payment methods

-- Access to the Square Online Store, which includes a payment gateway and integrated shopping cart features
+- Access to Square Online, which includes a payment gateway and integrated shopping cart features

 - Support for alternative payment methods, including card-on-file, invoices, and QR code payments